-As at 30 June 2017, the Board consisted of seven directors, comprising:
+As at 30 June 2018, the Board consisted of eight directors, comprising:

-- six independent Non-Executive Directors, including the Chairman; and - the Managing Director and Chief Executive Officer.
+- seven independent Non-Executive Directors, including the Chairman; and - the Managing Director and Chief Executive Officer.

-The Directors reside across the Australian jurisdictions in which the Group's properties are located.
-In respect of gender diversity, there are two female members on the Board, comprising 28.5% of all Directors (or 33% of Non-Executive Directors).
+Each Director resides in either New South Wales or Queensland, the States in which the Group's properties are located.
+In respect of gender diversity, there are two female members on the Board, comprising 25% of all Directors (or 29% of Non-Executive Directors).